StephenPreston/tutorial-my.first.viewer-view.and.data.api/step-1.md

 * The Object Properties panel.

 # The code explained
-Open up mainpage.html from the Step_1 folder (a subfolder of the tutorial root folder).
-The entire HTML (and JavaScript) code looks likem this:
+Open up mainpage.html from the Step_1 folder (a subfolder of the tutorial root folder) in your favorite JavaScript editor.
+The entire HTML (and JavaScript) code looks like this:

 ```js
 <!DOCTYPE html>